Arguably the most successful Korean cable drama of all time has recently concluded its run. “SKY Castle” last episode was very shocking!

 [+41, -7] Can this truly be called a well-made final episode?
 I don’t even think the same scriptwriter wrote it.
 Every episode had a shocking end that added to the thrill of the drama and the final episode was a shock in itself at how bad it was.
 I’m just glad to have found such a great cast of actors.
 Great work to all!

-[NOTE: this part is about deciphering the plot which means pointing out possible plot holes in my opinion, if you don’t like it when people do this, stop reading]
+[NOTE: this part is about deciphering the plot which means pointing out possible plot holes in my opinion.
+This also includes “SKY Castle” episode 20 recap and “SKY Castle” ending explained]

 “SKY Castle” is a dark satirical drama that discusses sensitive topics; it talks about society pressure, suicide and so many other things.
 With such a heavy theme, the drama can be difficult to digest; however, “SKY Castle” writer proved everyone such a tricky theme can be handled well.

-In the final episode, almost everyone gets their happy ending.
+In “SKY Castle” episode 20, almost everyone gets their happy ending.
 It is almost an hour and a half.
 For the divide on the final episode, I think it all boils down to your own taste, I did like the final episode but I completely understand those who didn’t.

 To truly understand what happened with episode 20 and why some netizens called it a bad episode we have to recall what happened about a month ago.